csgregg/csg-esp8266-rota/README.md

 Releases tagged in GitHub matching x.x.x release tags will be built by Travis, and the binary stored back as an asset in the release in GitHub.

-Since GitHub uses SSL and it's not supported in the ESP8266, the HTTPUpdate library in the ESP8266 code calls a redirect script to deliver the binary for the firmware update.
+Since GitHub uses SSL and it's not supported in the ESP8266, the HTTPUpdate library in the ESP8266 code calls a redirect script to deliver the binary for the firmware update from the release asset.

 ## Setup
 **PlatformIO**